apache/airflow/docs/security/access-control.rst

-Get DAG code                           Dags.can_read, DAG Code.can_read                                        Viewer Get DAG details                        Dags.can_read, DAG Runs.can_read                                        Viewer Get rendered DAG                       DAGs.can_read, Task Instances.can_read                                  Viewer Get Logs with metadata                 DAGs.can_read, Task Instances.can_read, Logs.can_read                   Viewer Get Log                                DAGs.can_read, Task Instances.can_read, Logs.can_read                   Viewer
+Get DAG code                           Dags.can_read, DAG Code.can_read                                        Viewer Get DAG details                        Dags.can_read, DAG Runs.can_read                                        Viewer Get rendered DAG                       DAGs.can_read, Task Instances.can_read                                  Viewer Get Logs with metadata                 DAGs.can_read, Task Instances.can_read, Task Logs.can_read              Viewer Get Log                                DAGs.can_read, Task Instances.can_read, Task Logs.can_read              Viewer
-Redirect to external Log               DAGs.can_read, Task Instances.can_read, Logs.can_read                   Viewer
-Get Task                               DAGs.can_read, Tasks.can_read, Task Instances.can_read                  Viewer
+Redirect to external Log               DAGs.can_read, Task Instances.can_read, Task Logs.can_read              Viewer Get Task                               DAGs.can_read, Tasks.can_read, Task Instances.can_read                  Viewer
 Get XCom                               DAGs.can_read, Task Instances.can_read, XComs.can_read                  Viewer
 Get DAG runs                           DAGs.can_read, Tasks.can_read, Task Instances.can_create                User